glouppe/info8002-large-scale-data-systems/lecture9.md

 ---

-# System description

-- $m = 160$ bits
+# Kademlia binary tree

-- Treat nodes as leaves in an (unbalanced) binary tree (sorted by prefix)
+- Treat node identifiers as leaves in an (unbalanced) binary suffix tree.
 - The Kademlia protocol ensures that every node knows at least one other node in every sub-tree.
-  - Guarantees that any node can locate any other node given its identifier.
+  - This guarantees that any node can locate any other node given its identifier.

 .center.width-70[![](figures/lec9/kademlia-subtrees.png)]